charlesglucas/ofbm_tools/README.md

   <img align="center" width="500" src="https://github.com/charlesglucas/ofbm_tools/blob/main/images/naiveClustering.svg" style="max-width: 100%;">
 </p>

+Different testing procedure are available.
+The main parameters contained in the output structure of this procedures are:
+  - `dec`, test decision;
+  - `pval`, test p-value.

 Chi-squared test with a false discovery rate `alpha` to test if all the Hurst exponents are equal or not, described in [Lucas et al., EUSIPC 2021](https://hal.science/hal-03381950/document), can be run as follows:
 ```
 alpha = 0.05; testChi2 = BSChi2test(estbc,alpha);
 ```
-The main parameters contained in the output structure `testChi2` are:
-  - `dec`, test decision;
-  - `pval`, test p-value.

 The clustering strategy, with a false discovery rate `alpha` for the multiple hypothesis test and the bootstrap-based test parameter estimation described in [Lucas et al., ICASSP 2022](https://hal.archives-ouvertes.fr/hal-03735481/document), can be run as follows:
 ```